HIPAA Compliance Regulation

 WHAT ARE THE PRIMARY COMPLIANCE OBLIGATIONS OF A COVERED ENTITY?

-Final Security Rule specifies that covered entities must meet four general
+The Final Security Rule specifies that covered entities must meet four general security requirements18

 These requirements must be met by applying the standards found in the Final Security Rule.19 The security rule standards are grouped under three headings: administrative safeguards, physical safeguards and technical safeguards.
 The preamble explains that: "The administrative, physical, and technical safeguards a Covered Entity employs must be reasonable and appropriate to accomplish the tasks outlined in paragraphs (1) through (4) above."20 The covered entity will know what measures are reasonable and appropriate by engaging in a risk analysis and then implementing measures to handle the risks identified.
 Essentially, the covered entity must engage in a risk analysis to determine how to comply with the Security Standards.
 Compliance with the standards will be determined based on the effectiveness and feasibility of the measures in ensuring the confidentiality, integrity and availability of PHI.